 The premise of the show was simple.
-After they kicked it, each of these newly dead people would loudly question where they were, overacting while trying to communicate with the troop of hippie angels who never budged.
-(Except for the one who fell) In the elevated baptismal above the stage that served as Heaven, an angel would check to see if the person’s name was in the “Lamb’s Book of Life”—it would be there if they were a Christian in good standing with the Almighty—and if it was, the “Hallelujah Chorus” would ring out.
-The angels would lift their hands and the newly dead would walk up a literal Stairway to Heaven.
-Bright white lights would illuminate the gold lamé covered baptismal walls and the dude playing Jesus would emerge to hug the person and lead them through the pearly gates.
+After they kicked it, each of these newly-dead people would loudly question where they were, overacting while trying to communicate with the troop of hippie angels who never budged (except for the one who fell).
+In the elevated baptismal above the stage that served as Heaven, an angel would check to see if the person’s name was in the “Lamb’s Book of Life”—it would be there if they were a Christian in good standing with the Almighty—and if it was, the “Hallelujah Chorus” would ring out.
+The angels would lift their hands and the newly dead would walk up a literal Stairway to heaven.
+Bright white lights illuminated the gold lamé covered baptismal walls and the dude playing Jesus would emerge to hug the person and lead them through the pearly gates.
 The audience applauded and every heart felt the warmth of fabricated eternal life.

 Well, there is none.

-I don’t mean to imply that our actions on this Earth don’t have consequences, I’ll admit the likelihood of Hitler hanging out with Peter, Paul and Mary behind the Pearly Gates isn’t probable, but scaring people into salvation in this way omits God’s grace from the equation of our daily lives.
-These people are accepting the fact they don’t want to end up in Hell, that’s fine, but I don’t think that’s the point to the story.
+I don’t mean to imply our actions on this Earth don’t have consequences, I’ll admit the likelihood of Hitler hanging out with Peter, Paul and Mary behind the Pearly Gates doesn’t sound probable, but scaring people into salvation in this way omits God’s grace from the equation of our daily lives.
+These people are accepting the fact they don’t want to end up in hell, that’s fine, but I don’t think that’s the point of the story.
 The reason for all of those books in the Bible (and for Easter Sunday) isn’t to be an escape hatch so you don’t burn your feet on the fire.
 The point of all of it is that the relationship with God we have today—the daily community between us—is why we make the choice to believe.

-At the end of the evening, our pastor stood on the stage and shared closing remarks about our eternal futures and gave people the opportunity to turn away from Hell.
-Again, the whole damnation thing lingers longer with people than the message of a fulfilled life of wholeness through God.
-I imagine a salvation marketing meeting where a committee chaired by Jerry Falwell, Franklin Graham and Mr. Burns from The Simpsons decided that fear mongering would be the tactic of choice.
+At the end of the evening, our pastor stood on the stage and shared closing remarks about our eternal futures and gave people the opportunity to turn away from hell.
+Again, the whole damnation thing lingers longer with people than the message of a life of wholeness.
+I imagine a salvation marketing meeting where a committee chaired by Jerry Falwell, Franklin Graham and Mr. Burns from The Simpsons decided fear mongering would be the tactic of choice.
 Pentecostal sheep nodded their head, afraid to offer a dissenting opinion lest they be told they weren’t honoring the leaders God put over them, while Joel Osteen and Roma Downey circa Touched By An Angel rung their hope-filled hands in the back corner.